karltm/imldiff/README.md

 2. Three-class classification problem: `both classifiers agree`,  `A predicts the positive class and B the negative`, `B predicts positive and A negative`
 3. Four-class classification problem: `A and B predict the positive class`, `A and B predict the negative class`, `A predicts the positive class and B the negative`, `B predicts positive and A negative`

-SHAP-values can be generated for the actually predicted labels, the predicted probabilities or log-odds if the classifiers support that.
+SHAP-values can be generated for, depending on the classifier:
+- the actually predicted labels
+- the predicted probabilities
+- or log-odds

+The latter two provide more pronounced results, because they take the uncertainty of the classifiers into account.
 Care should be taken whether probabilities or log-odds are explained if the classifiers support both, e.g. [logistic regression models are better explained using log-odds](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/An%20introduction%20to%20explainable%20AI%20with%20Shapley%20values.html).

 Afterwards, I'll extend the approaches to explain differences between two multiclass classifiers.